NicoJuicy/RazorPageCleanArchitecture/README.md

 <br/>

-This is a solution template for creating a Razor Page App with ASP.NET Core following the principles of Clean Architecture.
-With this architecture you can build Razor Page-based web applications efficiently and quickly.
+This is a solution template for create Razor Pages Application with ASP.NET Core(6.0) following the principles of Clean Architecture.
+With this architecture you can build base-on Razor Pages web applications efficiently and quickly.

 ## Learn about Clean Architecture